GovernorFancyPants/desolaterunner/_drafts/the-anatomy-of-a-dnf.md

 **Costa Blanca Trails**

-Hip pain from recent climbing fall, forced to a slow walk and whimper, got way cooled down when the rain came
+Hip pain from recent climbing fall, forced to a slow walk and whimper, got way cooled down when it started raining.

 After the first one it gets surprisingly easy, as a matter of fact it's easier to find a reason to quit than to go on and if you're not careful it turns in to a dark pattern real fast.
 I've seen athletes who go down this spiral of withdrawal never to return to former glory days.
-You've got to break the cycle, no matter what and no matter how hard it is you've got to remind yourself of how good it feels to cross the finish line.
+Even though this was from a somewhat acute injury it was troubling to have another DNF within a few months from my very first one.

 ![](/uploads/2019/11/13/IMG_8588.JPG)